 As I’ve been rereading Transforming Mission: Paradigm Shifts in Theology of Mission, it has become almost a devotional of sorts in small doses every morning.
 Right out of the chute in his introduction Bosch nails what I’m attempting to get at.
 He writes:

 The difference between home and foreign missions is not one of principle but scope.
-We therefore have to repudiate the mystical doctrine of salt water; that is, the idea that travelling to foreign lands is the sine qua non for any kind of missionary endeavor and the final test and criterion of what is truly missionary (10).
+We therefore have to repudiate the mystical doctrine of salt water; that is, the idea that traveling to foreign lands is the sine qua non for any kind of missionary endeavor and the final test and criterion of what is truly missionary (10).

 This coincides with my large body of water theory, which is the idea that we can switch into missionary mode only when we fly over an ocean or sea.
 Why so?
 How so?
 Why do we still hold onto these outdated myths and misplaced notions of what is and is not missions?